 Pathogens known to cause food spoilage have been found on brand new disposable gloves compliant for food handling.

-Despite manufacturers selling gloves tested as compliant for food handling, there is no guarantee the gloves you were sold comply to this standard.
+Manufacturers selling gloves that state they are compliant for food handling are not required to check for bioburden or toxicity of the glove either at the factory or on entry into New Zealand.
 Disposable glove manufacturing is largely unregulated.
 This can lead to unsanitary conditions, allowing the survival of potential microbial contaminants on both the insides of gloves (affecting the glove wearer) and on the outside food contact surfaces.

 As reported by NZ Parliament’s Environment Select Committee “Food waste is a major issue in New Zealand.
 As a nation, we waste an estimated $872 million worth of food a year.
 That represents 122,500 tonnes of food sent to landfills - enough to feed everyone in Dunedin for two years”.
 Such is the magnitude of food waste in NZ, the Environmental Select Committee is carrying out a briefing to look into ways to prevent the waste of food in New Zealand.